IfcOpenShell/IfcOpenShell/src/bonsai/docs/users/modeling/basic_modeling/openings/index.rst

 2. Fillings: These are the elements that occupy the voids, such as doors (IfcDoor) or windows (IfcWindow).
 3. Relationships: These are abstract objects that connect fillings to voids and voids to elements in which they're created.

-BlenderBIM provides tools to create and manage these elements:
+Bonsai provides tools to create and manage these elements:

 - Door Creation Tool: For adding doors to walls.
 - Window Creation Tool: For adding windows to walls.